zabbix/zabbix/templates/media/msteams/README.md

 ## Overview

-This guide describes how to integrate your Zabbix installation with with MS Teams using the Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.
+This guide describes how to integrate your Zabbix installation with MS Teams using the Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.

 This integration is supported only on Teams **as part of Office 365**.